-Your pension and pension supplement (if applicable) will normally be paid on the last working day of each month.
+Your pension will normally be paid on the last working day of each month.
 Your pension will usually be paid by direct credit to your bank or building society account.
 You can opt to receive your pension quarterly instead, if you would prefer.

 When your pension is first paid, you will receive a pension payslip showing your membership number and the amount that has been paid into your account.
-After this, pension payslips are provided only if your net pension (after tax and any other deductions) changes by £5 or more.
+After this, pension payslips are provided only if your net pension (after tax and any deductions) changes by £5 or more.
 You should keep your last pension payslip until the next one arrives in case you have a query.
-You can access your payslips in your secure online pensions account at www.royalmailsps.co.uk/sign-up
+You can access your payslips on your secure online pensions account via www.royalmailsps.co.uk/sign-up